Crassula socialis Schönland

 Bloom Time: Spring

-Crassula socialis is a small, succulent perennial, up to 2.4 inches (6 cm) high when in flower, which forms dense cushions of numerous rosettes.
-The rosettes are made up of four rows of leaves (4-seriate), and are up to 0.8 inches (2 cm) in diameter.
-The leaves are flat with an ovate to almost circular shape, usually pointing downward and with a red flush.
+Crassula socialis is a small succulent perennial, up to 2.4 inches (6 cm) tall when in flower, that forms dense cushions of numerous rosettes.
+The rosettes are made up of four rows of leaves and are up to 0.8 inches (2 cm) in diameter.
+The leaves are flat with an ovate to an almost circular shape, usually pointing downward and with a red flush.
 The inflorescence is slender, sometimes branched, up to 2.4 inches (6 cm) long.
 Each flower is white and cup-shaped.
 Flowering time is in spring.

 USDA hardiness zone 11a to 12b: from 40 °F (+4.4 °C) to 60 °F (15.6 °C).